Tarabin Bedouin: Sinai Tarabin

 Tarabin Bedouin living along the border between Egypt and Israel have been involved in inter-border smuggling of weapons and aid to tribe members in Gaza.

 In the summer of 1999, the army bulldozed Bedouin-run tourist campgrounds north of Nuweiba as part of the final phase of hotel development overseen by the Tourist Development Agency (TDA).
 The director of the Tourist Development Agency said that they had not lived on the coast prior to 1982.
 A traditional semi-nomadic culture has left Bedouins vulnerable to such claims.

-The relation between the tarabin tribe and the Egyptian government has flourished in recent years mainly because the tribe under the leadership of Ibrahim al-Arjani the head of the tribe in Egypt fough alongside the Egyptian army against ISIS during the Sinai insurgency.
+The relation between the tarabin tribe and the Egyptian government has flourished in recent years mainly because the tribe under the leadership of Ibrahim al-Arjani the head of the tribe in Egypt fought alongside the Egyptian army against ISIS during the Sinai insurgency.

 Gaza Tarabin

 Tarabin presence in the Gaza Strip is mainly in the southern part of the strip.

-During the Gaza war in 2024, Yasser Abu Shabab, a member of the Tarabin tribe, led his gang to steal aid convoys [citation needed].
+During the Gaza war in 2024, Yasser Abu Shabab, a member of the Tarabin tribe, led his gang to steal aid convoys.
 Gangs have been alleged to have stolen 98 of 109 aid trucks in a single day in one instant.

 In November 2024 a battle between Hamas-led police forces and the Abu Shabab gang resulted in the death of 20 members of the gang.

 On 30 May 2025, Hamas published a video of their members detonating an IED targeting an armed group of men they called Israeli operatives, with reports from Gaza indicating that the armed group was affiliated with Yasser Abu Shabab, who Hamas accuses of working with Israel.
 According to The Times of Israel, Israel reportedly provided members of the Abu Shabab clan armed group in Gaza with Kalashnikov rifles without approval from the Israel's security cabinet but by Prime Minister Benjamin Netanyahu.